Quantifying many-body learning far from equilibrium with representation learning: Memory capacity attributed to the many-body system by the absorbed power

 In Sec.~\ref{sec_Capacity}, we compared the memory capacity registered by the VAE to the capacity registered by the absorbed power.
 The study involved MAP estimation on drives of 40 fields selected from 50 fields.
 The choice of 50 is explained here: Fifty fields exceed the spin-glass capacity registered by the absorbed power.

-Recall how memory has been detected with thermodynamics~\cite{Gold_19_Self}: Let a many-body system be trained with a drive that includes a field $A$.
+Recall how memory has been detected thermodynamically~\cite{Gold_19_Self}: Let a many-body system be trained with a drive that includes a field $A$.
 Consider testing the system, afterward, with an unfamiliar field $B$, and then with $A$.
-Suppose that the absorbed power jumps substantially when $B$ is applied but not when $A$ is reapplied.
+Suppose that the absorbed power jumps substantially when $B$ is applied and less when $A$ is reapplied.
 The many-body system identifies $B$ as novel and remembers $A$, according to the absorbed power.

 We sharpen this analysis.
 First, we divide the trial into time windows.
 During each time window, the field switches 10 times.
 (The 10 eliminates artificial noise and is not critical.
 Our qualitative results are robust with respect to changes in such details.)
 We measure the absorbed power at the end of each time window and at the start of the subsequent window.
 We define ``the absorbed power jumps substantially'' as ``the absorbed power jumps, on average over trials, by much more than the noise (by much more than the absorbed power fluctuates across a trial)'':